WEGC Careers Education

 At Wellington East Girls’ College, we believe a sense of the future can invigorate and motivate learning.
 Careers support is given through Ako teachers as part of their pastoral care role.
-Students can also book an appointment with a careers advisor.
+Students can also book an appointment with a careers advisor and access to career information on the school intranet

 For further information please contact